 A Gate is a device or plugin that behaves like a downward expander on steroids.
 A downward compressor processes the signal that exceeds the threshold.
 A gate processes the signal that falls BELOW the threshold.
 When the signal falls below the threshold it is attenuated or silenced.
 The gate opens as the signal rises above a threshold, and closes when it falls below it.
 How this is achieved is determined by the various features gates offer.

 Once we have removed all noise from the vocals we use corrective equalisation to remove redundant and problematic frequencies.
 This is where we treat the boxiness and nasal effect of the vocals and band-pass the whole vocal spectrum to remove redundant frequencies.
 In music technology just because you can’t hear something doesn’t mean it’s not there and that is why we use so many of the industry’s visual aids to help us.
 The graphical display on the eq unit will tell you so much more than just using your ears.
 We can ‘see’ redundant frequencies even though we cannot hear them, so why keep them?

-Compensatory or colouring equalisation comes next.
-This is where we highlight and pronounce certain frequencies and work the much valued air band.
+Processing Backing Vocals also takes into account Compensatory or colouring equalisation which comes next.
+This is where we highlight and pronounce certain frequencies and work the much-valued air band.

 Plugins used in this video: